RiftValleySoftware/RVS_PersistentPrefs/README.md

 USAGE
 -
 **Thread Safety**

 There is none.
 Deal with it and move on.
 I'll be looking to fix that (if I can) in the future, but it isn't a critical enough requirement at the moment to justify preventing release of the utility.

 Because of the nature of the utility (a "quick and dirty" persistent save for small amounts of -usually- user-interface-linked data), thread safety is not a critical need.
+I am making a point of mentioning it, though, so you don't spend too much time searching under the cushions, if you come across inconsistend dealloc crashes.
+There is a commented-out test in the [RVS_Persistent_Prefs_Thread_Tests](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs_Tests/RVS_Persistent_Prefs_Thread_Tests.swift#L158) file.
+If you uncomment it, and run it repeatedly, you will eventually run into the issue.
+You can also jack up the number of tests to increase the likelihood of running into the issue.

+It doesn't need to be on the main thread, but it shouldn't be called from different threads.